Easter, the real history

 Easter is the story of the stars, into which the story of Jesus was fitted, not the other way around.
 The Star of Jacob, also known as Spica (Alpha Virginis), is the luminary of the constellation Virgo.
 In the Syrian, Arabian and Persian systems of astronomy it was known as Messaeil (Messiah El—Son of God).

 Equinox is the astrological cusp March 20 and celebrated in the northern hemisphere as the official beginning of Spring.
 Various ancient rock markers were used to re-align the calendar to match the day the Sun rose due east and set due West, which signified the Sun starting in the new quadrant.
 Stone circles were set up to indicate this.
-Across the city of Auckland, NZ, there are still ancient equinox calendar-alignment markers in a west-east line from the Waitakere Ranges to Stockade Hill in Howick, but apart from a few researchers most of Auckland's 1 million inhabitants are aware of them.
+Across the city of Auckland, NZ, there are still ancient equinox calendar-alignment markers in a west-east line from the Waitakere Ranges to Stockade Hill in Howick, but apart from a few researchers, most of Auckland's 1 million inhabitants are unaware of them.
+Old council records once showed the stones, now removed.

 The Auckland markers indicate links to a possible ancient European/Greek presence in NZ, long before present peoples.
 The same style of viewing platforms of the start of spring can still be seen today in parts of Britain and Europe.
 Knowing when the sun was entering the home hemisphere again was the prime date of the agricultural year.
 Having been down under, the sun now passes over the line dividing the hemispheres, emerging from the depression, deprival and the dark of winter into a renewal of light, warmth and abundance.
 Because the sun passed over, the Jewish people called the time the Passover, which in Hebrew is 'Pesach'.

 In 325AD Passover was still a festival in popular continuance because early Christians, all Jewish, had been carrying on Jewish traditions.
 Jesus lived his life believing only that he was a Jewish rabbi.
 As Christianity gathered momentum, Pope Constantine hosted a conference, the Council of Nicaea of cardinals and bishops, to discuss how, four hundred years after the event, they could better spread the false doctrine that Jewish people rather than the Romans were responsible for the death of Jesus.
 The crucifixion was one outcome and became widely circulated.
-To further distance Christians from Jewish traditions, the Romans moved the date of Passover back to being more associated with equinox than the Jewish moon, and revived a range of pagan Roman merchandise in the form of rabbits and eggs and candy, none of them Jewish but all of them old Roman and astrologically pagan symbols of equinox celebration.
+To further distance Christians from Jewish traditions, the Romans moved the date of Passover back to being more associated with equinox than the Jewish moon, and revived a range Roman merchandise in the form of rabbits and eggs and candy, none of them Jewish but all of them old Roman and astrologically pagan symbols of equinox celebration.
+Ask yourself, what have rabbits got to with Jesus?
+Nothing.

 Easter became the adopted name which came from 'O/Eastre' the old Roman/astrological goddess of spring, which begins on the equinox.
 It was also decided that the focus would become the Sunday of Easter, calculated as yet another annoyance to the Jewish people, because their most spiritual day in any week is Saturday.
 The irony remains that this heavily Christianised festival, for all its efforts to break from Judaistic tradition is still reliant on the old Jewish calendar..

 It is impossible to escape and attempt to suppress these cultural roots.
 The Greeks recognized seven planets: the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
 These give us the names of the days of the week.
-Monday is governed by the moon, (moon-day); Tuesday by Mars (Martes in Spanish); Wednesday by Mercury (Miércoles); Thursday by Jupiter (Jueves, Jovian for Jupiter); Friday by Venus, (Viernes), and Saturday, is governed by Saturn.
+Monday is governed by the moon, (moon-day); Tuesday by Mars (Mar-tes in Spanish); Wednesday by Mercury (Miércoles) and Wodins Day; Thursday by Jupiter (Jueves, Jovian for Jupiter) and Roman god Thor; Friday by Venus, (Viernes), and Saturday, is governed by Saturn.
 It means when we say a day of the week we all invoke planets with their astrological figureheads.
 It is amusing to hear westerners calling their week with these names, and at the same time trying to deny that astrology played a significant part in their religious, social and science history.

 The moon is female in aspect and when it is full it is in direct opposition to the sun.
 This invoked a gender war, and it is associated with the cross.
 As the fertility goddess, O/Eastre was celebrated at the vernal equinox, which marks the beginning of spring.
 The vernal equinox also ushers in the sign of Aries.
 The crucifixion of Jesus was said to be when the sun is in the house of Aries.
 The cross, derived from the Norse word 'kros' represents the sun.
 The solstices and equinoxes in astrological terms describe a cross.
 In northern Europe, the cross represents the sun god Odin and is called Odin’s Cross.
 The Celtic Christians borrowed the Taranis Cross.